NoelSabia/Shortautomation/README.md

    ELEVEN_LABS_API_X=your_elevenlabs_key
    ```
 > [!TIP]
 > You can use a 10-min-mail to create endless free eleven labs api-keys.
-The more the better.
+The more the better. 😉

-### How to make a CapCut Account
-You need a CapCut Account because this is the editor I choose to edit the video.
-Go to https://www.capcut.com and make yourself an account.
-This is highly recommended.
-The programm will eventually, after creating the script, audio and videos, open one of two browsers.
-Chrome or Firefox, you can specifiy the browser used [here](#how-to-change-the-program-args-file-correctly).
-If you don't use either of those, get fucked.

 ### How to get the JSONs to autoupload youtube shorts
 1. You need a Google account to upload to YouTube (https://www.google.com/intl/de/account/about/)